 One of the things I’ve heard Christians say over and over is that without God, nobody can possibly be “good.”
 A non-Christian is, they say, immoral, far more likely to commit a crime, and far less trustworthy.
 The implication is that Christians, by contrast, are in their opinion less likely to commit crimes and are far more moral and trustworthy.
 When this is disputed by sharing information about Christians who have committed crimes or who are not in the least moral or trustworthy, though, the sharer is likely to be accused of “bashing Christians” or smearing the faith, or that Christian’s accused of not being a TRUE CHRISTIAN™.
 Can’t win for losing, can we?

 It’s easy for me to see, now that I’m years out of the religion, why it’s so important that Christians maintain this fiction.
 If a Christian genuinely believes that disbelievers are evil and immoral, it’s that much easier to totally dismiss their arguments and experiences, and it’s even more unthinkable for that Christian to consider arguments speaking against the religion.
 And it’s that much easier to talk trash about people who’ve left the religion.
 “You just wanted to sin” is such a commonly flung accusation it’s become an in-joke among ex-Christians.
 But is it true?
 No, of course not.
 Christians don’t leave the religion and immediately become cheaters, liars, abusers, or criminals, any more than they secretly still believe, in their heart of hearts, in the Christian deity.
 To many people who leave the religion, the only moral choice is in fact to deconvert once we’ve seen enough incontrovertible evidence that the Bible couldn’t possibly be the true word of any gods.
-We are shocked when we hear Christians say things like “If it weren’t for Jesus, what’s to stop us all from running out and murdering and raping everybody in sight?” as if the only thing holding them back is the flimsy house of cards that is religious zealotry (and if any Christians reading this blog think this way, let me say here very clearly: Please don’t ever stop to consider the validity of your religion.
+We are shocked when we hear Christians say things like “If it weren’t for Jesus, what’s to stop us all from running out and murdering and raping everybody in sight?” as if the only thing holding them back is the flimsy house of cards that is religious zealotry (and if any Christians reading my words think this way, let me say here very clearly: Please don’t ever stop to consider the validity of your religion.
 Society’s safety clearly depends upon your staying zealous.)

 It was a huge shock to me, as a teenager in that Texas Southern Baptist megachurch, to discover that people could profess a very strong “conviction” (that’s a Christianese word roughly meaning “certainty that the religion is true”) on Sunday and still be liars, cheaters, and worse during the week.
 The same kids singing with tears rolling down their cheeks on Sunday were the kids smoking pot, cheating on tests, drinking, and having sex all week.
 Later, as a Pentecostal, I’d discover that the most zealous people in church watched television, went to movies, wore clothes that contravened the “godly” dress code, cursed, cheated on their spouses, cheated on their taxes, abused their kids, and worse.
 I’d also discover the markers of a dysfunctional society and see how much worse things are in Christian-heavy states versus more secular states: higher divorce rates for evangelicals (also here), higher rates of teen pregnancy, higher rates of stalking and sexual violence, worst college graduation rates, less hate crime protection, and more.
 And religion is nicely correlated here with higher rates of property crime, and here with societal dysfunction (as an added bonus, enjoy the statistics about just what religions are most represented by prison populations–spoiler alert: atheists are way down the list).
 Oh, and one large women’s website found that the 5 worst states for women are all Christian-heavy states.
 What’s a Christian insisting that morality requires Jesus to do?